databricks/spark-training/strata_2013/mli-document-categorization.md

 What does this mean?
 It means that if we give the model the same points that it was trained with, it will classify *trainError* percent of them incorrectly.

+**WARNING FOR DRY RUN**: The model doesn't do very well right now!
+Subsequent steps still work, but the results are less intuitive than expected b/c this (and subsequent trained models) still need to be tweaked.

-## Feature importance.
+## Feature importance
-Let's drill into which features are important.
+Next, let's drill into which features are important.
 Let's sort the features by their weight and take a look at those that are most important and least important.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">